 A UK ancestry visa can be a fantastic tool for a Commonwealth citizen to secure long term entry to the UK.
-Yet there are some pitfalls that need to be avoided to prevent an ancestry visa refusal.
+So it is important to avoid an ancestry visa refusal.
+We set out some of the pitfalls to be avoided.

 The ancestry visa allows a Commonwealth citizen, with ancestral links to the United Kingdom (UK), to live and work in the UK for 5 years.
 The visa may be extended for a further 5 years, to a total of 10 years and provides a route to citizenship.